 If you've dated in the last couple of decades, you've probably come across the concept of signing a pre-sex contract as a means of protecting yourself against possible legal repercussion.
+While these contracts are no guarantee of legal protection in all circumstances, they can provide some protection by specifying what each partner is willing to do in which circumstances.

 Why a Sex Contract?

 One of the most common misconceptions about a sex contract is that it will protect you against rape charges.
 No matter how many contracts your date signs, the option to say "no" cannot be signed away.
-However, a sex contract may at least provide proof that your partner did at least initially agree to sex; and while it is unlikely it would prevent you from being charged with statutory rape, at least you can prove that you have asked the question.
+However, a sex contract may at least provide proof that your partner did at least initially agree to sex; and while it is unlikely it would prevent you from being charged with rape, at least you can prove that you have asked the question.

 A sex contract is also not likely to absolve you of your legal and financial obligations in the event of a pregnancy.
 The court is likely to argue that a woman does not have the legal right to sign away a child's right to support.